garrandall/popular-music-data/tracks/bacc-at-it-again-yella-beezy-gucci-mane-quavo.md

 Gang on gang how you think we gon' lose
 Back to back motorcade, that how we move
 On momma porch was sittin' on the stoop (Momma)
-When I hopped up I took off to the Moon (Ooh)
+When I hopped up I took off to the Moon (Oh

 Oh my gosh back at it again (Back at it)